jigx-com/jigx-docs-examples/docs/Jig Types/jig_tabs.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-UdPtwouumvXFSZS6_4cU5-20250206-181844.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-UdPtwouumvXFSZS6_4cU5-20250206-181844.gif" size="66" width="1080" height="2166" position="center" caption="Swipeable tabs" alt="Swipeable tabs tabs"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-UdPtwouumvXFSZS6_4cU5-20250206-181844.gif" size="66" position="center" caption="Swipeable tabs" alt="Swipeable tabs tabs"}
 :::

 :::VerticalSplitItem
 This example shows the `jig.tabs` with four tabs.
 Setting the `isSwipeable: true` property allows you to swipe left and right anywhere on the screen to navigate between the tabs instead of pressing on each tab title to display the jigs.
-Each tab opens the corresponding jig. &#x20;
+Each tab opens the corresponding jig.

-**Examples:*****
+**Examples:**
-***See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-tabs/jig-tabs-swipeable.jigx" target="_blank">GitHub</a>.
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-tabs/jig-tabs-swipeable.jigx).

 :::